digvijaypandit/video-app-backend/Readme.md

 # Backend for the YouTube-like App

-This is the backend setup for a YouTube-like application.
+This is the backend for a YouTube-like application. under the guidance of chai aur code Hitesh Sir

 ## Endpoints